 7. Further develop public/private partnerships to deliver affordable housing and choice

-9. Design and implement structure plans (frameworks to guide the development or redevelopment of an area) with community
+9. Design and implement structure plans (frameworks to guide the development or redevelopment of an area) with the community

 Work in progress